Nicola Sturgeon to update the country on the coronavirus pandemic in Scotland later today– here's all we know

 What will the First Minister say?

-It is expected that Ms Sturgeon will indicate what the Scottish Government response is going to be to the rising case numbers, and whether the plans to ease restrictions will remain in place or be delayed.
+It is expected that Ms Sturgeon will indicate what the Scottish Government response is going to be to dramatic rise in case numbers, and whether the plans to ease restrictions will remain in place or be delayed.

 She will discuss the spread of the Delta variant and reiterate the message that everyone should remain cautious to prevent further rises.